i10416/site/docs/hello-laika/README.md

 }
 ```

 `Templates.create(...)` defines `pervDoc` Directive for template file.
-When Laika finds `prevDoc` While conversion, Laika looks up a post previous to the post with `prevDoc` directive and replace `prevDoc` with link to the previous document.
+When Laika finds `prevDoc` While conversion, Laika looks up a post previous to the one with `prevDoc` and replace `prevDoc` with link to the previous document.

 `cursor` allows access to documents and configurations.
 It is natural that cursor API is similar to json libraries like Circe or Argonaut because all of them provide abstraction for manipulating tree structure.